EDITORIAL POLICY AND PUBLICATION ETHICS

-All participants in the reviewing and publication process, including authors, reviewers, Editorial Board Members, and the Editorial Board must take into account the conflict of their interests and disclose all links that may be considered as potential sources of a conflict of interest.
+All participants in the peer-review and publication process, including authors, reviewers, Editorial Board, and Editorial Council must take into account the conflict of their interests and disclose all links that may be considered as potential sources of a conflict of interest.

-- Reviewers are required to inform editors of any conflict of interest that may affect their opinion of the article, and they themselves should waive reviewing if they formed a basis for bias on the basis of conflict of interest.
+Reviewers are required to inform editors of any conflict of interest that may affect their opinion of the article, and they themselves should waive reviewing if they formed a basis for bias based on conflict of interest.

-- Editors, members of the editorial board, members of the editorial board must refuse to make a decision and inform the chief editor and other colleagues about a conflict of interest or other financial interest.
+Editors, members of the Editorial Board, members of the Editorial Council must refuse to make a decision and inform the Editor-in-chief and other colleagues about a conflict of interest or other financial interest.

-Reviewers, editors, members of the editorial board and the editorial board should not use the information obtained while working with the manuscript in their own benefit before the article is published.
+Reviewers, editors, members of the Editorial Board and the Editorial Council should not use the information obtained while working with the manuscript in their own benefit before the article is published.

 The conflict of interest message should contain the following statements:

-- Sources of support for this work, include sponsors, and if they have a role in developing a research plan with more analysis and interpretation of the data; or a statement that the source of support did not participate;
+Sources of support for the work, including sponsors, and if they have a role in developing a research plan with more analysis and interpretation of the data; or a statement that the source of support did not consider;

 The unfair scientific practice involves the fabrication data, falsification data, including the deceptive manipulations of the images, plagiarism.
 In the case of evidence of unfair scientific practice, the manuscript is rejected; if the article has already been published, it is withdrawn (retarded) and indicated in the next issue.